100xDevs-hkirat/Week-1-assignment-with-tests/02-async-js/easy/1-counter.md

-## Create a counter in JavaScript
+// ## Create a counter in JavaScript

-We have already covered this in the second lesson, but as an easy recap try to code a counter in Javascript It should go up as time goes by in intervals of 1 second
+// We have already covered this in the second lesson, but as an easy recap try to code a counter in Javascript
+// It should go up as time goes by in intervals of 1 second var x=0;
+function counter(){
+    console.clear()

+    console.log(x)
+    ++x;

+}
+setInterval(counter,1000)